nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/best-practices/understand-expression-and-scripting-languages-used-in-nuxeo.md

     version: '1'
 ---

-The Nuxeo platform uses different expression languages and scripting languages (MVEL, EL, Freemarker).
+The Nuxeo platform uses different expression languages and scripting languages (MVEL, EL, FreeMarker).
 The following documentation will help you in understanding which of these languages are available and which variables may be used based on the Nuxeo context you are using.

 ## Concept